resmio/git-along/issues.md

 If it’s a research one provide links to places with documentation or articles about solving similar issues.

 **Screenshots**
-are great, animated gifs are better.
+Are great, animated gifs are better.
+[Here's](https://itunes.apple.com/us/app/giphy-capture.-the-gif-maker/id668208984?mt=12) a free gif capture tool for OSX.